 Medical Orders for Life-Sustaining Treatment - Professionals

 The Community-wide Clinical Guidelines on Percutaneous Endoscopic Gastrostomy (PEGs)/Tube Feeding were developed by the Percutaneous Endoscopic Gastrostomy PEGs Workgroup initially in 2004.
-The Guidelines were reviewed and revised by the PEGs Workgroup and approved by the Quality Collaborative in October 2010; next scheduled review is 2012.
+The Guidelines were reviewed and revised by the PEGs Workgroup and approved by the Quality Collaborative in 2015 with the next scheduled update in 2017.

 The choice to have a PEG placed in an individual is one that is heavily value laden.
 It is the clinician’s responsibility to present to the individual having difficulty swallowing or eating, (or the family or health care agent) in a straightforward, objective manner, all major outcomes which can reasonably be anticipated as a result of placement of a PEG.

 Approach to an Adult Unable to Maintain Nutrition

 Prior to initiating tube feeding, a global assessment should be completed to identify potentially reversible causes for inadequate nutrition.
 If intervening on potentially reversible causes of not eating doesn’t result in improved nutrition a discussion should take place with the family and or patient to determine a course of action.
 This discussion should include elements of prognosis, patient values and goals of care in light of the patient’s condition.
 Often, decreased nutrition is a marker for progressive illness, and instituting artificial feeding will not improve mortality or comfort.

 When it is decided to initiate tube feeding it should be with specific goals in mind which are reviewed at regular intervals.